 Secondly, it gives an article structure.
-Having a clear title helps structure the article and helps frame what information you’ll be talking about – this can be crucial both during your writing stage but also very important for SEO and grabbing Google’s attention in search engine result pages (SERP).
+Having a clear title helps structure the article and helps frame what information you’ll be talking about – this can be crucial both during your writing stage and also very important for SEO and grabbing Google’s attention in search engine result pages (SERP).

-Try to think like an old school journalist, and remember you’ve gotta have a catchy headline to grab your readers and audience.
+Try to think like an old-school journalist, and remember you’ve gotta have a catchy headline to grab your readers and audience.

 Ideally, a title should be no greater than 70 characters.
-If it’s over this you’ve got less chance of being picked up in SERP.
+If it’s over this, you’ve got less chance of being picked up in SERP.
 Remember you’re a writer so your title should be engaging/entertaining!